 Benefits of plate glass

-- It can be cut to any shape, size or thickness
+- It can be cut into any shape, size, or thickness

 - It can be tinted or frosted for privacy and etched to be used as a decorative glass

 - Easy to clean and resistant to mould and mildew